darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### emulsion

 granularity
-: How coarse the film's crystals are, relative to the value measured for this stock.
-1.0 is the datasheet figure.
+: Controls the size of the film crystals relative to the measured value for this film stock.
+1.0 corresponds to the stock's default crystal size as specified in its datasheet.
-: This is the size control.
-Raising it grows the crystals, which means there are fewer of them and each one counts for more, so the grain becomes coarser *and* stronger together -- the same way a faster film differs from a slower one.
+: Raising the value grows the crystals, which means there are fewer of them and each one counts for more, so the grain becomes coarser *and* stronger together -- the same way a faster film differs from a slower one.
 Because it rebuilds the emulsion, it behaves the same on negative and slide film.

 grain strength
 : How far the grain is allowed to move each pixel.
 1.0 matches the real stock, 0 switches it off.
 : Unlike granularity this scales the result: a negative's grain gets amplified a second time by the print stage, while a slide is scanned directly with nothing to amplify it.
 The same value therefore reads much weaker on slide film.
 Reach for granularity (right-click for up to 8).

 uniformity
-: How evenly the crystals are distributed, relative to the stock's own figure.
-Lowering it bends the noise into a bell curve: grain that peaks in the midtones and eases off again in the densest areas.
+: Controls how evenly the film crystals are distributed, relative to the stock’s measured value.
+Lower values concentrate grain toward the mid-tones, causing it to taper off in the densest areas.
+Higher values produce a more even distribution of grain across the tonal range, reducing this mid-tone peak.

 sublayer particle scale
 : A real emulsion layers coarse crystals over finer ones.
 This scales the finer sub-layers against the coarsest, which stays fixed.
 Lower makes the fine layers finer still, so the coarse layer dominates; at 0 only the coarsest is left.
 No effect on stocks measured as a single layer.